Music of Palestine: Music and identity

-One of the biggest moments in Palestinian music is when Mohammad Assaf (born 1989) won the competition Arab Idol in 2013.
-With one of the biggest voter turn outs of all time he earned support from Palestinians and the Arab world.
-He would go on to make huge records such as "Ana Dame falasteenee" (my blood is Palestinian) a national and international treasure.
+One of the biggest moments in Palestinian music is when Mohammad Assaf (born 1989) won the second season of the competition Arab Idol in 2013.
+With one of the biggest voter turn outs of all time, he earned support from Palestinians and the Arab world.
+He would go on to make huge records such as Ana Dammi Falastini (my blood is Palestinian), a national and international treasure.

 Mohammad Assaf would go on to be one of the highest selling Palestinian artists of all time.